alvinleung/eslint-plugin-enforce-cleanup/README.md

 This eslint rule package does three things:

 - Provide `CleanupProtocol` interface
 - Enforce the implementation of `CleanupProtocol` in Typescript Classes
-- Enforce the calling of `myClass.cleanup()` function in useEffect and classes
+- Enforce the calling of `myClass.cleanup()` function in useEffect and classes.
+It only apply checks for classes defined in the project.

 With this rule, all the classes in the repository should implement `CleanupProtocol`